My Career Advancement Account Frequently Asked Questions for Schools

 - Academic credit by examination tests - CLEP

-- Study abroad programs, excluding programs of study offered by participating My Career Advancement Account schools on overseas military bases
+- Study abroad programs, excluding programs of study offered by participating My Career Advancement Account schools on overseas military installations

-- Private licenses.
-For example, a private pilot’s license would not be covered because it is for recreational use, but a commercial pilot’s license would be covered because it would be used for an occupation.
+- Private licenses (Example: a private pilot’s license would not be covered because it is for recreational use, but a commercial pilot’s license would be covered because it would be used for an occupation)